 3. Real Estate Offices: Real estate offices (containing no sleeping or cooking accommodations unless located in a model dwelling unit) incidental to a new housing development to continue only until the sale or lease of all dwelling units in the development.

-Carnivals and Circuses: A carnival or circus, but only in a C-1, C-2, I-1 or I-2 District, and then only for a period that does not exceed one (1) week.
+Carnivals and Circuses: A carnival or circus, but only in a C-S, C-1, C-2, I-1 or I-2 District, and then only for a period that does not exceed one (1) week.
 Such use need not comply with the front yard requirements, provided that structures or equipment which might block the view of operators of motor vehicles on the public streets shall conform to the requirements for the street intersection sight distance as defined by these regulations.

 5. Seasonal sales events and festivals: Seasonal sales events and festivals in any district subject to any special requirements of the Governing Body.